Young New Orleans-bred trombonist and singer, Jeffery Miller has no shortage of believers who recognize his talent.

 Jeffery has been recognized with numerous awards and scholarships – among them, the 2014 and 2015 Young Arts Merit Awards in Jazz Trombone and he was the recipient of 2013 ASCAP Louis Prima Award.

 He’s also begun an acting career.
 For 3 years he played a music student of Antoine Batiste (portrayed by Juilliard Alum Wendell Pierce) on David Simon’s critically acclaimed HBO series Treme.
 He has appeared on local New Orleans television stations and on New Orleans’ Jazz Heritage Station WWOZ.
 He can even been seen in the April 2017 issue of the Wall Street Journal, featured in the 12-page spread on Juilliard students, Juilliard Students Photographed in Their Element.
+Jeffery is currently a proud Performing/Endorsing Artist for Denis Wick Products.

 Jeffery is grateful for the accolades and the great opportunities.
 “I am so blessed to be surrounded by so many teachers.”
 He has been mentored by Wycliffe Gordon, Ellis, Delfeayo and Wynton Marsalis, Reggie Young, Steve Turre, Curtis Fuller and so many more.